 Bioinformatics Research Scholar, Center of Human Health and the Environment (CHHE) and Bioinformatics Research Center (BRC), NCSU

-850 Main Campus Drive, Raleigh NC 27606
+850 Main Campus Drive, Raleigh, NC 27606

-I DO ASPECTS PROTEOMICS, METABOLOMICS, GENOMICS, PERSONALIZED MEDICINE, EPIGENETICS, TOXICOLOGY, ONCOLOGY, BIOSIGNATURE DISCOVERY, INFECTIOUS DISEASES, AND EPIDEMIOLOGY.
+I DO ASPECTS OF PROTEOMICS, METABOLOMICS, GENOMICS, PERSONALIZED MEDICINE, EPIGENETICS, TOXICOLOGY, ONCOLOGY, BIOSIGNATURE DISCOVERY, INFECTIOUS DISEASES, AND EPIDEMIOLOGY.

 My research focuses on analytics at the intersection of human health and large, complex data sets.
 I conduct Bioinformatics analysis and research in support of projects across the members of the Center of Human Health and the Environment(CHHE) and Bioinformatics Research Center (BRC) as a collaboration.
 I perform the consultation at the design stage of research studies to ensure that the experimental design is valid, efficient, and correctly powered.
 My expertise includes cancer genomics, immunology, infectious diseases, epidemiology, and Bioinformatics application development; my domain expertise includes proteomics, metabolomics, genomics, personalized medicine, epigenetics, and biosignature discovery.
 I have worked with collaborators on cancer, infectious disease, immunology, environmental exposure, and toxicology findings.
 I have analytical capabilities in high-throughput genomic data analysis such as genome/exome sequencing, RNA-Seq, ChIP-Seq, FAIRE-Seq, small/long ncRNA transcriptome, microbiome, methylation-seq, and genotype microarrays such as 450 and 850k arrays.